xoac/flaeg/README.md

 [![license](https://img.shields.io/github/license/containous/flaeg.svg)](https://github.com/containous/flaeg/blob/master/LICENSE.md)

 Flæg is a Go library for building dynamically a powerful modern Command Line Interface and loading a program configuration structure from arguments.
-Go developers don't need to worry about keeping flags and commands updated anymore : it works by itself !
+Go developers don't need to worry about keeping flags and commands updated anymore: it works by itself!

 ## Overview
 You know how boring it is to keep your CLI up-to-date.
 You will be glad to use Flaeg ;-) This package uses your own configuration structure to build your CLI.
-You only need to describe every `StructField` with a `StructTag`,  flaeg will automatically build the CLI, parse data from args, and load Go values into Configuration structure via reflection !
+You only need to describe every `StructField` with a `StructTag`,  flaeg will automatically build the CLI, parse data from args, and load Go values into Configuration structure via reflection!
 We developed `flaeg` and [`staert`](https://github.com/containous/staert) in order to simplify configuration maintenance on [traefik](https://github.com/containous/traefik).

 ## Features